daleao/sdv/Professions/README.md

 - Crop memory resets on the 1st of every season.
 - Untilling a tile fully erases its memory.

 Highest-quality refers to iridium, which normally requires Deluxe Fertilizer.
-This does not affect the chance to obtain iridium quality in any way; it is always equal to half the chance of obtaining gold quality.
+This does not affect the actual *chance* to obtain iridium quality in any way; it is always equal to half the chance of obtaining gold quality.
 Fertilizers are still very useful.
 Note that quality is determined only on the moment of harvest; planted crops have no quality, which means that this perk will apply to crops planted before obtaining this profession.

-Out-of-season crop survival also applies from Fall to Winter.
+When prestiged, Retaining Soil can be used to either extend a crop's lifespan into the next season, or even to grow a whole crop out of season.
+Each quality of Retaining Soil allows a single tile to grow an out-of-season crop for a limited number of days:
+- **Basic Retaining Soil:** 3 days
+- **Quality Retaining Soil:** 7 days
+- **Deluxe Retaining Soil:** 13 days

+Any crop that fully matures within that time can be grown entirely out of season.

+Retaining Soil can be used to extend a crop's lifetime into the winter season, but **cannot be used to plant crops during winter**.

 </details>
 </font>